Are you looking for the ultimate Philippines itinerary to make your Southeast Asian getaway one to remember?

-4) El Nido, Palawan (4-6 Days)
+4. El Nido, Palawan (5-7 Days)

-If you go to where the boats leave in the morning, you can really actually snag a better deal (but it also might sell out depending on the season).
-You could also look for flights from Coron to El Nido, but those tend to be expensive as well (so just depends on your travel budget).
+If you go to where the boats leave in the morning, you can actually snag a better deal (but it also might sell out depending on the season).
+You could also look for flights from Coron to El Nido, but those tend to be expensive as well (so it just depends on your travel budget).

-El Nido is the crown jewel of Palawan, and is a must-see destination during your visit to the Philippines.
+El Nido is the crown jewel of Palawan and is a must-see destination during your visit to the Philippines.

-It’s a much more lively area than Coron, with some amazing restaurants and fun bars to check out at night.
-You can do some day-trips to nearby beaches, do some hiking, or just chill out on the beach.
+It’s a more lively area than Coron, with some fantastic restaurants and fun bars to check out at night.
+You can do some day trips to nearby islands, do some hiking, or just chill out on the beach.

 Now I’d strongly recommend checking out both tours A & C. While all the tours are amazing, these two, in particular, are worth every penny.
-I had an amazing time on both of them, and can’t wait to get back to El Nido to do them again!
+I had a fantastic time on both of them, and I can’t wait to return to El Nido to do them again!

 Where To Stay In El Nido

-5) Port Barton and Puerto Princesa (2-3 Days)
+5. Port Barton and Puerto Princesa (2-3 Days)

 After El Nido, you could hop down to Port Barton for a night or two.
-I didn’t do this, but I’ve heard it’s a really amazing place with a chilled out vibe.
+I didn’t do this, but I’ve heard it’s a really amazing place with a chilled-out vibe.
 There’s also supposed to be some amazing diving here.